MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/page-diagnostics-for-spo.md

 In some cases  *there will be no time or color indicator because the items have already been cached by the browser*.
 To test this correctly, open the page, clear browser cache, and then click **Start** as that will force a "cold" page load and be a true reflection of the initial page load.
 This should then be compared to the "warm" page load as that will also help determine what items are being cached on the page.

-If you wish to share these details or information with your developers or a Support person then you can click **Export to JSON** as shown in the above image and that will download the results.
+If you wish to share these details or information with your developers or a technical support person then you can click **Export to JSON** as shown in the above image and that will download the results.
 Please note that the file can then be opened using a JSON file viewer.

 > [!IMPORTANT]
 > These results will contain the URL's and therefore contains PII (Personally Identifiable Information) and you should follow your Company guidelines before distributing that information.